 John Craig is an associate in the Washington, D.C. office of Gibson, Dunn & Crutcher where he is a member of the Global Tax Controversy and Litigation practice group.

-Mr. Craig’s practice focuses on federal tax controversies.
-Mr. Craig has assisted clients during the pre-litigation stages of federal tax disputes from examinations to protests before the IRS Independent Office of Appeals, represented clients in docketed cases covering transfer-pricing disputes and a variety of international and employment tax issues, and maintains an active pro bono practice before the U.S. Tax Court.
+His practice focuses on federal tax controversies.
+John has assisted clients during the pre-litigation stages of federal tax disputes from examinations to protests before the IRS Independent Office of Appeals, represented clients in docketed cases covering transfer-pricing disputes and a variety of international and employment tax issues, and maintains an active pro bono practice before the U.S. Tax Court.
 Prior to joining Gibson Dunn, he was an associate in the tax group of another law firm in Washington, D.C. and served as a law clerk to the Honorable Maurice B. Foley of the United States Tax Court.

 Georgetown University - 2015 Master of Laws (LL.M.)